 Timber framing is a wonderful way to build a new Craftsman home.
 The wood provides a warm organic element to the home while the visible craftsmanship of the connections add genuine character.

 In fact, many Riverbend clients have decided keep the Arts and Crafts movement alive by building a Craftsman timber frame home.
-Take a look at some of the Craftsman style homes in which Riverbend has taken part.
+View our photo gallery to see some stunning Craftsman style homes and explore our Craftsman style floor plans.

 Notes and photo credits